connorvhook/Visualforce-Examples/Related-List/README.md

 Additions to the code are indicated by "NEW CODE" in the corresponding comments.

 ##Step 1
-A super simple, functionally limited page that simply displays a maximum of five contacts related to an account, filtered with a basic SOQL where clause.
+A super simple, functionally limited page that simply displays a maximum of five opportunities, where the contact being worked with is the primary contact.

 ##Step 2
 Replacement of the basic query with a publicly visible standard set controller.
 It's a public variable so that it's methods can be accessed directly from the Visualforce page.
-Although `GetRecords()` is visible, it returns a list of SObject instances, so we use a controller method to cast (cast means to treat one object type as another) that list into a list of contacts.
+Although `GetRecords()` is visible, it returns a list of SObject instances, so we use a controller method to cast (cast means to treat one object type as another) that list into a list of opportunities.

 At this point, things may look more complicated, but using the standard set controller makes many other things easier in the steps ahead.